Shiraz University: Libraries

 Mulla Sadra Library was established in the early 1960s as the central library for Shiraz University and began its activities as a university library.
 Mulla Sadra Library is one of the richest university libraries due to its very scarce resources including books, dissertations, and publications and is considered as the only hub for maintaining basic science resources in the south of the country.

-The Central Library and Documentation Center of Shiraz University is one of the largest university libraries in the country.
-The history of the establishment of the Central Library and Documentation Center of Shiraz University dates back to 1986.
-Before that, the library was part of Mulla Sadra's library at the Faculty of Science.
-In 1986, Mulla Sadra Library was divided into two parts and the collection related to literature and humanities was transferred to Mirza Shirazi Library.

 Now, with valuable collections of Persian and Latin books and reference books, archives of old and new magazines and newspapers, documents and manuscripts, and electronic scientific resources, it is one of the prominent university libraries in the country.
 The total infrastructure of the current building of the Central Library and Documentation Center is about 11,000 square meters and is designed on four floors.

 Also, in 1964, with the establishment of the School of Engineering, the library started working with 22 volumes of dictionary books in the vicinity of the classrooms of Engineering Building No. 1.
 After the development of the faculty building, this library had a study hall, a publication hall, and a limited number of librarians on the second floor of Engineering School No. 1.
 The new building of the library named after Muhammad ibn Musa al-Khwarizmi, a prominent Muslim mathematician and the father of algebra and arithmetic, with an area of 7220 square meters in eight and a half sections and different sections, was put into operation in 1992.
 The complex has an amphitheater, central heating, and cooling system, central automatic fire extinguishing system, emergency power system, and many other facilities.
 Kharazmi Library has one of the richest technical and engineering resources in the country and has a capacity of 700 people at a time.

-Other university libraries include the Shahid Mofteh Library for Agriculture, the Shahid Hasheminejad Library for Veterinary Medicine, the Law and Political Science Library, the Library of the School of Arts and Architecture, and the Library of the School of Agriculture and Natural Resources in Darab.